CAODH/SurfDock/README.md

-### SurfDock is a Surface-Informed Diffusion Generative Model for Reliable and Accurate Protein-ligand Complex PredictionSurfDock is a Surface-Informed Diffusion Generative Model for Reliable and Accurate Protein-ligand Complex Prediction
+### SurfDock is a Surface-Informed Diffusion Generative Model for Reliable and Accurate Protein-ligand Complex Prediction

 Code will be available after our paper has been published!